 |Related WCPT Policies:||

-World Confederation for Physical Therapy.
-Policy statement: Support personnel for physical therapy practice.
-London, UK: WCPT; 2011.
-(Access date 22nd September 2011)
+- World Confederation for Physical Therapy.
+WCPT guideline for standards of physical therapy practice.
+London, UK: WCPT; 2011. www.wcpt.org/guidelines/standards (Access date 22nd September 2011)